bytewatch/ddl-executor/README.md

 The ddl-executor is a golang library that can parse and execute MySQL DDL statements.
 The library maintains schema structures in memory, for examples: creates a new schema structure when a CREATE statement executed, modifys a schema structure when a ALTER statement executed.

-# What can it be used for ?
+# What can it be used for?
 This library may be used for DDL analysis, binlog stream's schema tracking (like [`binlog_row_metadata=FULL`](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_row_metadata) in MySQL 8) and so on.

 # Usage